ThePhD/future_cxx/papers/source/C - Transparent Function Aliases.md

 ### Other Existing Practice: `asm(...)` and `#pragma`

-There are 2 other proofs of practice in the industry today.
+There are 3 other proofs of practice in the industry today.
 One was an MSVC-like `#pragma` behavior/`EXPORT`-file specification.
-The other was a Clang-like `asm()`-attribute that rename behavior.
+Another was a Clang-like `asm()`-attribute that rename behavior.
+The third was a `#pragma` that simply made the linker do a find-and-replace symbol swap.
 When evaluated as potential alternatives to the syntaxes chosen here, there were a number of deficiencies for providing backwards compatibility.
 Notably, there are 2 chief concerns at play:

 - the function entity/entities the end-user must interact with from a given library; and,
-- valid interpretations of the directive in a non-binary world.
+- valid interpretations of the directive in a world where the implementation does not produce binary artefacts.

-Clang's `asm(...)` and MSVC's `#pragma`-based approach are harder to standardize because each mechanism relies too heavily on the linker and the details of binary artefacts.
+Clang's `asm(...)`, MSVC's `#pragma`-based approach, and Oracle's `#pragma redefine_extname`[^oracle-pragma] are harder to standardize because each mechanism relies too heavily on the linker and the details of binary artefacts.
 Whereas the GCC-style attribute is tied to a front-end entity and, therefore, abstracts away binary changes as a means left to the implementation, Clang and MSVC's approaches are not tied to any entity that exists in the program in general.
 Export `#pragma`s and `asm(...)` attributes can be used to reference any symbol, by unchecked string, that can be resolved at any later stage of compilation (possibly during linking and code generation).
 There is no good way to standardize such behavior because there are no meaningful semantic constraints that can be placed on their designs that are enforceable within the boundaries of the Abstract Machine.

 Contrast this to GCC's attribute.
 It **requires** that a previous, in-language declaration exists.
 If that declaration does not exist, the program has a constraint violation: